What Is APR vs Interest Rate on a Loan?

 How to use APR responsibly in decision-making

 Start by identifying what is included in each lender’s APR disclosure.
 Ask whether points or origination fees are financed into principal.
 Ask whether the rate is fixed or variable, and if variable, what index and margins apply.
 Then model payment and total interest under realistic prepayment assumptions.
 If you plan to pay aggressively, upfront fee trades can behave differently than if you plan to keep the loan for the full term.
-The Extra Payment Calculator helps test how prepayment interacts with total cost when comparing offers.
+The Payment Calculator helps test how prepayment interacts with total cost when comparing offers.
+For a deeper decision framework on fixed versus adjustable-style loans, continue with fixed vs variable interest rate: which one saves you money.

 APR is a comparison tool, not a substitute for reading loan documents.
 The best outcome is when your mental model, your calculator scenarios, and the lender’s disclosures all converge.
 When they diverge, treat it as a signal to ask questions until the divergence is explained by timing, fees, escrow, insurance, or rounding—not by mystery.